fredericaltorres/JSON.SyntaxValidator/readme.markdown

 - /* */ Comment
 - id as non string
 - Trailing comma
-The relax mode can be activated in 2 ways
+The relax mode can be activated in programmatically
-(1) Programmatically

     var o = (Hashtable) new JSON.SyntaxValidator.Compiler().Validate(json, supportStartComment:true, relaxMode:true);